thirdweb-dev/unity-sdk/README.md

 The package comes with a sample Scene and Prefab examples showcasing the different capabilities of the SDK.

-Note: you may need to install the [Newtonsoft.Json](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM) package manually if you experience importing errors on different Unity versions.
+Note: The Newtonsoft DLL is included as part of the Unity Package, feel free to deselect it if you already have it installed as a dependency to avoid conflicts.

 # Build